0xanmol/Dynamic-Zerodev-Smart-Wallet-Implementation/docs/FAQ.md

 - Benefits over traditional wallets
 - Security features and best practices
 - Transaction flow and gas sponsorship
+- Account Abstraction concepts

+The "How It Works" section in the demo provides a clear explanation that you can customize for your users.

 ### Advanced Features